 Fruits and vegetables have a lot of variability in terms of how long they stay fresh.
 Check out this resource to learn more about when to toss specific fruits and vegetables, but know that chopping them up will speed up the spoilage process (remember: more surface area = more space for bacteria!).
 Typically, cut-up fruit is good for about 3-4 days and shouldn’t be frozen after it’s been cut for 4 days, frozen veggies will last up to 8 months in the freezer, and frozen fruit will last up to a year.
 Fruit usually has about a 3-5-day shelf life once ripened.
 To increase the shelf-life of fresh veggies, store them away from fruit: fruit releases a ripening agent that can cause vegetables to ripen too quickly and spoil.

-Now that you know when foods actually expire from these food expiration guidelines, write down the date when food was opened on the label with a permanent marker.
+Now that you know when foods actually expire, write down the date when food was opened on the label with a permanent marker.
 This is especially useful for soy milk, soups, mayonnaise, salad dressings, and other foods that aren’t completely used right away.
 You can even tape this list to your fridge as a friendly reminder of when to hold and when to toss away.
-Now that you know when to toss and when to keep, you’ll have a better answer for the non-believers who insist that an expiration date is a law (unless, of course, it’s on baby food—in which case, yes, toss it out!).
+Now that you know when to toss and when to keep, you’ll have a better answer for the non-believers who insist that an expiration date is law (unless, of course, it’s on baby food—in which case, yes, toss it out!).